Skip to Content

 Another way to prevent the spread in those who don't have HIV is to take a daily drug called pre-exposure prophylaxis (PrEP).
 You must have a prescription for it from your family doctor or an HIV provider.

-Some people have symptoms two to four weeks after HIV enters the body.
+Some people have symptoms 2-4 weeks after HIV enters their body.
 This is an acute HIV infection.
+Not everyone has symptoms as the body initially fights HIV.

 Symptoms of an acute HIV infection are much like a “flu-like illness” and include: